History of Omaha, Nebraska: Omaha Race Riot

 Social tensions simmered in the postwar years, as the nation adjusted to returning veterans, competition for jobs, and fears about labor unrest.
 After a summer of race riots in numerous industrial cities across the country, Omaha was tense, too.
 The newspaper had inflamed feelings with sensational stories accusing black men of crimes.
 The black population increased dramatically from 1910-1920 when they were recruited to work by the stockyards.
 When many black men worked as strikebreakers, resentment by other working-class, ethnic white men rose against them.
 The "independent political boss" Tom Dennison was later implicated of contributing to racial tensions in an effort to turn out a reform mayor.

 The spark of the Omaha Race Riot of 1919 occurred when a black man named Will Brown was arrested and accused of raping a young white woman from South Omaha.
 A mob of mostly white ethnic young men marched from South Omaha (rallied and led by a henchman of Dennison's) and converged on the Douglas County Courthouse, where the jail was.
 In the evening the crowd grew larger and set the courthouse on fire, forcing police to turn Brown over to them.
 They lynched him, hanging him from a lamppost on the south side of the courthouse, then dragging his body through the streets and burning it.
 The mob was mostly European-born immigrants and ethnic European Americans.
 The mayor attempted to intervene and was also hanged; he was saved only by a last-minute rescue by federal agents.
 The city had to ask for help from Federal troops to quell the disorder, and their arrival was delayed because of a series of communication problems.
 The commander stationed troops in South Omaha to prevent more mobs from forming, and in North Omaha to protect the blacks.

-In 1998 Max Sparber's play about the events was produced by the Blue Barn Theatre at the Douglas County Courthouse, the site of the riot.
-It was performed in several other cities as well.